What Is Content Marketing and Why You Need It

 The ice cream company also predominantly features quizzes to make their brand feel personal and fun, such as “Love or Ice Cream?” and “Which Dough Chunk Are You?”
 By inviting people to participate in their brand, the company’s content strategy helps them form a close-knit community of loyal fans.

 Our goal?
 To understand exactly what customers want to know, and to share strategies, ideas, and inspiration that will help them achieve success.
+It's all about tapping into the ethos, pathos and logos of writing.

 How to optimize your content marketing strategy